 We press on through Patterdale and Glenridding and ride for a few miles along Ullswater’s picturesque western shoreline before a left-hand turn coaxes us onto Matterdale End, the day’s second challenge.
 Once over the summit, the rest of the day is predominantly downhill except for a few minor lumps and bumps along the way.
 As we approach Keswick we’ll pass Castlerigg Stone Circle, a historic local landmark set against a dramatic backdrop of the Helvellyn mountain.

-We ride straight through Keswick before ending the day with a scenic loop around Derwentwater, ultimately returning to Keswick where we will spend the evening.
+We ride straight through Keswick before ending the day with a scenic loop around Derwentwater, ultimately returning to the pretty town of Keswick again and on to nearby Threlkeld where we will spend the evening.

 - Meals: Breakfast, lunch

 A wonderful day of classic Lakeland riding lies ahead of us today, packed with unforgettable views, jaw-dropping scenery and a dragon’s tooth profile that will likely lodge itself permanently in our memories, and possibly also in our legs!

 The climbs come in rapid succession and we’ll have the first and most significant three under our belts within little more than 20 miles.
 First up is Honister Pass, the highest, steepest and toughest climb of the day, which we reach after warming our legs along the shores of Derwentwater and the Borrowdale valley.
 Those first eight miles are the only flat miles of the day so we need to make the most of them because Honister offers no gentle introduction, kicking in with a double-digit gradient within the first few hundred yards.